 My heart was pounding harder than it ever had before.
 The cold air filled my lungs, burning as I inhaled and felt even worse going back out.
 I tried to keep my breaths even.
 In, out, in, out.
 It was nearly impossible when running at this speed for so long, even with my extensive training.
 But I couldn’t slow down; I couldn’t stop.
 To stop would mean a fate worse than death.
 To stop would mean slavery to the foulest beings imaginable.

 I had started out the day with two companions, but when we’d been discovered by the slavers, we scattered.
-I hoped that the slavers would be following me more readily than them.
+I hoped the slavers would follow me more readily than them.
 I had been evading them for years, but diminishing their ranks anytime the opportunity presented itself.
 Kylie and Casey had simply been under my temporary protection.
 A service I was now regretting.
 Not on my part, but theirs.
-In the end, it hadn’t helped any of us.
+In the end, it had helped none of us.
 I was good, but I was a target.

 My legs burned from the effort of sprinting for so long, but I knew it would be worse if I tried to rest, even for a moment.
 I feared if I stopped running, my legs would give out on me and would refuse to start up again.

-Finally, my lungs made the decision for me.
+Finally, my lungs decided for me.
 They weren’t used to working this hard and they couldn’t take it anymore.
 I glanced around for a place to hide and ducked into an alley.
 Slipping behind a dumpster, I dropped to my knees.
-I knew I would only be able to give my body a short reprieve before I would need to start running again, and hoped that my legs would be up for it.
+I knew I could only give my body a temporary reprieve before I would need to run again and hoped that my legs would be up for it.

 As I tried to calm my breathing, I repeated another thing Keller had told me.
 The mantra that he had made me say every night before he would let me sleep.